Module 3 of 5

 Precision is the fraction of predicted positives that are actually positive.
 Recall is the fraction of actual positives that the model found. $F_1$ is their harmonic mean: it penalises models that sacrifice one metric for the other.
 Report per-class $F_1$ to detect imbalanced performance.

-F1 provides complementary information to kappa.
+F1 provides exactly this decomposition.
 While kappa measures overall agreement, per-class F1 reveals where the model fails.
 A model with high overall kappa but low F1 on the minority class is systematically missing cases that may be analytically important.
+Always report both: kappa for the overall picture, per-class F1 for the diagnostic detail.

-When your project involves more than two coders (e.g., the LLM, a research assistant, and you), or when some texts are coded by different subsets of coders, Krippendorff’s alpha is the more appropriate metric.
+Both kappa and F1 assume a specific setup: two coders (you and the model) labelling the same texts.
+In practice, annotation projects are often messier.
+When your project involves more than two coders (e.g., the LLM, a research assistant, and you), when some texts are coded by different subsets of coders, or when your labels are ordinal rather than nominal (e.g., a 1–5 scale rather than discrete categories), Krippendorff’s alpha is the more appropriate metric.

 $$\alpha = 1 - \frac{D_o}{D_e}$$